**IMPORTANT** A wet tumbler drum must be used when processing wet flowers with CenturionPro automated trimming machines.

 If you do decide to strip the plants of their less desirable foliage just after harvesting, you can join those growers who add the cast-off leaves to the root systems and other botanical evidence that either goes to the burn pile or to the compost heap.

-Plants should be hung to dry in a cool, dry, dark place with a bit of airflow; you can fine-tune available space to suit this purpose
+Hang plants to dry in a cool, dry, dark place with a bit of airflow; you can fine-tune available space to suit this purpose

 Drying Can Make or Break a Marijuana Crop